 Feelings of pain and stress in mammals are associated with the neocortex.
 Because crustaceans lack a neocortex, prevailing belief until recently was that they lack the physiological structure necessary to suffer.

-Responds Elwood, “Using the same analogy, one could argue crabs do not have vision because they lack the visual centres of humans.”
+Responds Elwood, “Using the same analogy, one could argue crabs do not have vision because they lack the visual centers of humans.”

 In fact, fish, lobsters and octopi all have vision, and some species have relatively advanced vision, despite lacking a visual cortex.
 The explanation is that their neurological systems are organized in a different manner, with different control structures.”It was also thought,” said Viegas of the Discovery Channel, “that since many invertebrates cast off damaged appendages, it was not harmful for humans to remove legs, tails and other body parts from live crustaceans.

 Another study led by Lynsey Patterson, however, found that when humans twisted off legs from crabs, their stress response was so profound that some later died.”